 - Good oral and written communication skills and a motivated attitude

-- Academic concentration in Japanese and/or Asian Studies; Japanese Society and Culture; International Business and Finance; International Affairs; Management; or Business or Public Administration
+- Academic concentration in Japanese and/or Asian Studies; Japanese Society and Culture; International Business and Finance; International Affairs; Management; or Business and Public Administration

-- Knowledge of Microsoft Office (Word, Excel, Outlook, and PowerPoint) is required; knowledge of specialized software programs such as FileMaker, Dreamweaver, PhotoShop, etc. is desirable
+- Knowledge of Microsoft Office (Word, Excel, Outlook, and PowerPoint) is required; knowledge of specialized software programs, such as CRM systems and Adobe Creative Cloud, etc. is desirable

-- Prior work or volunteer experience, including in managing student activities and events
+- Prior work or volunteer experience, including managing student activities and events

-- Good Japanese language skills are desirable but not essential
+- Competent Japanese language skills are desirable but not essential